 A huge 62% of consumers have experienced a late or failed delivery.
 However, what many consumers don’t realise is that according to 80% of retailers, they are to blame for failed deliveries.
 This is due to the fact that they enter incorrect address data in the checkout – perhaps because they are in a hurry, not concentrating properly or just make a simple typo.

 However, this issue can be easily combated with the right technology.
-For one, type-ahead address verification helps hugely, simplifying the checkout process for the shopper by allowing them to complete an entire address in just a few keystrokes.
+For one, type-ahead address lookup helps hugely, simplifying the checkout process for the shopper by allowing them to complete an entire address in just a few keystrokes.
 It also ensures that the address data they enter is clean and accurate, improving data quality, reducing the risk of failed deliveries, frustration, costly re-deliveries and negative brand perception.

 Interested in learning more about the implications of failed deliveries and how to combat the issue?
 Get your free copy of Fixing Failed Deliveries: Improving Data Quality in Retail.